Skip to main content

 info

-When reporting an issue, please use English to describe the details of your problem.
+When reporting an issue, describe the problem in English.

-3. Create a new branch and work on it
+3. Create a new branch and make your changes.

-7. Create a pull request from your branch to our master branch.
+7. Open a pull request from your branch to the master branch.

 // Copyright 2022 The Casdoor Authors.
 All Rights Reserved.